maxio-yu/LearnGIT/README.md

 - Git add is for change, not file
 - if you change the file after you add it, the later change will not be submitted if you commit
+- test line after add README.md

+## Git checkout for file

+- Git checkout revert the changes which is not been added
+- That means if you already use git add, the file will not be reverted